sgmal/site/_posts/2019-05-05-welcome-to-singapore-malayalees.md

 layout: post
 title:  "Welcome to Singapore !"
 categories: [ Singapore ]
-image: assets/images/demo1.jpg
+image: assets/images/singapore-night-restaurant-food.jpg
 author: sgmalayalees
 ---
-Explore the liveness and vibes of Singapore.
-We feature most of the Singapore events and happening around, especially Indian and Malayalee events.
+Explore the vibes of Singapore.
+We feature most of the Singapore events and happening around, especially Malayalee and Indian events.

-## Go everywhere you want
+## Go anywhere you want

-Singapore is well known for its famous efficient public transport system.
-You can reach wherever you want to go by bus, MRT, LRT etc. Not done, everything is connected as you walk less to reach your destination.
+Singapore is well known for its efficient public transport system.
+You can reach wherever you want to go, by bus, MRT, LRT etc. Not done, everything is connected as you walk less to reach your destination.

 ## Shopping in the Green City